learn-co-curriculum/dsc-market-segmentation-clustering-lab/README.md

 ## Getting Started

-In this lab, we're going to work with the [Wholesale Customers Dataset] from the UCI Machine Learning Datasets Respository.
+In this lab, we're going to work with the [Wholesale Customers Dataset] from the UCI Machine Learning Datasets Repository.
 This dataset contains data on wholesale purchasing information from real businesses.
 These businesses range from small cafes and hotels to grocery stores and other retailers.

 Here's the data dictionary for this dataset: